Summary

 test libraries being idempotent, which is not guaranteed.
 To solve this, we

-common test cases to a separate file (for-each-ref-tests.sh
+common test cases to a separate file (for-each-ref-tests.sh) and sourced it

 What’s Next